Searching for private housing

 - What can the Office of International Relations do to help?

 We cannot find a room for you in the private market - this is your reseponsibility, but we can give you relevant information about where to look for it.

 - How many students arrive each year and how many receive housing?

-We expect that around 1400 international international students arrive in August and we only have housing for around 950 students.
+We expect that around 1500 international international students arrive in August and we only have housing for around 1000 students.
 First all the non-EU/EEA students receive housing because they need it for visa purposes.
 After that there is around 300 left for the 700 students from EU/EEA countries.
-Most of these room are given to students who are attending the Norwegian summer language course.
 However, we always receive some cancellations, so there is a small hope of getting student housing for some of you - however the wisest thing to do is start searching as soon as possible for private housing to be sure you find some.